Mon-Ouie/mon-ouie.github.com/.code/content/projects/ray.md

     Ray::Sound.new "sound.wav"
 {:.ruby}

+Notice that Ray caches the buffer used by the sound, but not the sound itself.
+This allows to play the same sound twice at the same time (and possibly from different places):

+    sound("BAAAAAAAAM.wav").play
+    sleep 0.1
+    sound("BAAAAAAAAM.wav").play
+{:.ruby}

 The second one is ``Ray::Music``, which doesn't need to load the whole file to play the music.